ethan-tyler/ethan-tyler/README.md

 **[delta-rs](https://github.com/delta-io/delta-rs) Maintainer | Open Source Contributor | Lakehouse Enthusiast**

 I'm passionate about building the next generation of data infrastructure.
-By day, I architect analytics platforms in the pharmaceutical industry.
+By day, I'm a field engineer @ databricks .
 Outside of work, I contribute to open source and stay hands on with the systems shaping modern data platforms.

 ---